-The abolition of unjust and brutal customs practised for generations by issuing one command is an impossible thing.
+The abolition of unjust and brutal customs practised for generations by issuing one command is an impossibility.
 Islam took this into consideration and made a series of laws by which it was able to enforce a gradual abolition of the hitherto unlimited number of wives that men were allowed to marry.

-- 2- Islam limited the number of wives to four:" Marry women of your choice, two, or three or four. " (4/3) There was however an important condition which had to be considered before marrying more than one wife, namely treating the wives equally.
-The prophet warned men against not treating wives equally by saying that he who has two wives and does not treat them equally will pay dearly for this sin on the Day of Judgement. - 3- The following Quranic verse states that treating one's wives equally is a very difficult matter and that however conscientiously a person tries to do so he will never be able to treat them equally:" You are never able to be fair and just as between women, even if it is your ardent desire."(4/129)
+2. Islam limited the number of wives to four: "Marry women of your choice, two, or three, or four.."
+[4/3] There was, however, an important condition which had to be considered before marrying more than one wife, namely treating the wives equally.
+The Prophet warned men against not treating wives equally by saying that he who has two wives and does not treat them equally will pay dearly for this sin on the Day of Judgement.

+3. The following Qur'anic verse states that treating one's wives equally is a very difficult matter and that however conscientiously a person tries to do so he will never be able to treat them equally: "You are never able to be fair and just as between women, even if it is your ardent desire".
+(4/129).

-Thus since equal treatment of wives is impossible, however hard a person tries, a man should marry only one wife and this is stated in the following Quranic verse: "But if you fear that you shall not be able to deal justly (with them) then only one."(4/3)
+Thus since equal treatment of wives is impossible, however hard a person tries, a man should marry only one wife and this is stated in the following Qur'anic verse: "But if you fear that you shall not be able to deal justly (with them) then only one".
+[4/3] It behoves us to note that this religious law was enforced more than fourteen centuries ago.

-It behoves us to note that religious law was enforced more than fourteen centuries ago.
-It is evident from the aforementioned facts that Islam neither introduced nor enforced polygamy, since it was a deeply rooted system which had existed before the advent of Islam.
+It is evident from the aforementiond fact that Islam neither introduced nor enforced polygamy, since it was a deeply rooted system which had existed before the advent of Islam.
 Islam dealt with the matter in a practical manner without causing a violent reaction among the community.
-This indicates that in Islam monogamy is the rule and polygamy is the exception.
+This indicates that in Islam monogomy is the rule and polygamy the exception.
 Islam permitted this exception in certain cases such as during and after battles in which many men were killed leaving widows and orphans without any means of support.
-Consequently marriage to such women is a virtue for it not only provides them with a decent life but it also prevents them from falling into sin.
+Consequently, marriage to such women is a virtue for it not only provides them with a decent life but also prevents them from falling into sin.

-If a woman is afflicted with a chronic disease which makes her unable to perform her marital obligations or if she is barren, the husband under these circumstances is permitted to marry another wife who will be entitled to the rights of the first wife.
-The Faith of Islam has permitted the exception of polygamy for the aforementioned justifiable reasons in order to prevent the possibility of sinful relationships and the disturbing consequences that ensue, whereas such illicit relationships are not condemned in the western world.
+If a woman is afflicted with a chronic disease which makes her unable to perfom her marital obligations or if she is barren, the husband under these circumstances is permitted to marry another wife who will be entitled to the rights of the first wife.
+The faith of Islam has permitted the exception of polygamy for the aforementioned justifiable reasons in order to prevent the possibility of sinful relationships and the disturbing consequences that ensue, whereas such illicit relationships are not condemned in the Western world.

-(IX) Is prohibiting a Muslim woman from marrying a non- Muslim a sign of discrimination between the sexes?

-- 1- It is true that Islam permits Muslims to marry non-Muslim women (Jews or Christians) whereas Muslim women are not granted that right.
-This would seem to signify the lack of the principle of equality, but when one understands Islam's point of view in this respect, one realizes that all Islamic legislations are based upon the consideration of the welfare of all concerned. - 2- Marriage in Islam is based upon affection and compassion as well as emotional well being.
+- (9) Is prohibiting a Muslim woman from marrying a non-Muslim a sign of discrimination between the sexes? - 1.
+It is true that Islam permits Muslims to marry non-Muslim women (Jews or Christians) whereas Muslim women are not granted that right.
+This would seem to signify a lack of the principle of equality, but when one understands Islam's point of view in this respect, one realizes that all Islamic legislation is based upon the consideration of the welfare of all concerned.

+Marriage in Islam is based upon affection and compassion as well as emotional well-being.
 Islam aims at ensuring that this matrimonial union is built on a solid foundation that guarantees its continuity and success.
-Furthermore, the Faith of Islam respects other divine religions and commands Muslims to believe in all God's prophets as an integral element in the faith of Islam.
+Furthermore, the faith of Islam respects other divine religions and commands Muslims to believe in all prophets as this is an integral element in the faith of Islam.